MTCodes01/Discord-Bot/readme.md

 The help system is automatically populated from command decorators, separating commands by permission level:

-- `!help` - Shows all commands available to the user
+- `>help` - Shows all commands available to the user
-- `!help command_name` - Shows detailed help for a specific command
+- `>help command_name` - Shows detailed help for a specific command

 ## License